Overview

 Begin a career in machining, a trade that blends precision, craftsmanship and technical expertise.

-Our Machining Technology program offers an extensive, hands-on learning experience, equipping you with the skills to operate precision and Computer Numerical Control (CNC) machinery.
+Our Machining Technology diploma program offers an extensive, hands-on learning experience, equipping you with the skills to operate precision and Computer Numerical Control (CNC) machinery.
 These skills are crucial for producing intricate components used across various industries.

 Additionally, you'll learn to work with conventional mills, drills, lathes and grinders for metal cutting and shaping operations.